northwestcoder/firebase2appsheet/README.md

 - Run the following command to create a file named *apikey* in our misc directory and make up a new api key for later use, e.g. some long alphanumerics of your choosing.
 You will need this in a future step below.
 Storing api keys in a container like this is fragile and should only be used for testing.

-`echo -n "changethis_mylongapikey-123890sdflkjw45" > misc/apikey`
+`echo -n "mylongapikey123890sdflkjw45" > misc/apikey`

-- Paste your key.json contents into the empty misc/key.json file provided (we used the Eclipse Theia cloud shell editor for this).
+- *Important: Paste your key.json contents into the empty misc/key.json file provided*.
+The next step will fail otherwise.
+We used the Eclipse Theia cloud shell editor for this step.
 Same comment as previous step regarding fragility.

 - Run cloud build:

 `gcloud builds submit --config cloudbuild.yaml .`

-- Cloud run will nicely wrap this python flask server running on http/8080 into a new containerized instance running on https/443.
+- This will take a few minutes.
+Cloud run will nicely wrap this python flask server running on http/8080 into a new containerized instance running on https/443.

 - Once build is complete, your endpoint is *almost ready* for use by Appsheet (or even postman at this point).
 Take note of the end point at the very end of the build steps, e.g. it will look something like *https://firebase2appsheet-abcdefe123-uc.a.run.app*.
 This is our YOURNEW_CLOUDRUN_URL url that we will use below.
 Also take note of the API key value you created above.

 - At the cloud shell prompt, change YOURNEW_CLOUDRUN_URL to your new url and then run.
 This will a) initialize firestore with some default data, and b) modify the oas.yml file, updating the URL reference on line 7 of that file.
+Notice that you need to substitute your new cloud run URL *twice* in the following command.

-`curl -X POST --header "x-apikey: APIKEYFROMABOVESTEP" "https://NEW_CLOUDRUN_URL/init?oas=YOURNEW_CLOUDRUN_URL"`
+`curl -X POST --header "x-apikey: APIKEYFROMABOVESTEP" "YOUNEW_CLOUDRUN_URL/init?oas=YOURNEW_CLOUDRUN_URL"`

+So, for example, your curl command might look like:

+*curl -X POST --header "x-apikey: mylongapikey123890sdflkjw45" "https://firebase2appsheet-hb3soq 3q-uc.a.run.app/init?oas=https://firebase2appsheet-hb3soq3q-uc.a.run.app"*

-- If you are an OpenAPI expert, you are now noticing that this is a brittle way to manage openapi specs.
-But from a demo perspective or single-deployment perspective, we're ok for now.
-What we are doing is performing a post to our new cloud run instance - which is now dockerized and has a new shiny cloud run url - and using a special endpoint "init", we are telling it to update its own built-in oas.yml file.
+- If you are an OpenAPI expert, you might now notice that storing our oas.yml inside the server container which is running the endpoints is a brittle way to manage openapi specs.
+But from a demo perspective or single-deployment perspective, we're ok :) What we are doing is performing a post to our new cloud run instance - which is now dockerized and has a new shiny cloud run url - and using a special endpoint "init" we are telling it to update its own built-in oas.yml file.
 This is a strong anti-pattern in a production env but fine for demo purposes.

 ### High Level Steps - Google Appsheet

-- in Appsheet.com, create a new Rest API connection ("Apigee") using this endpoint: `https://YOURNEW_CLOUDRUN_URL/oaspec` and using the apikey you configured above - you also need to change *randomid* here based upon your cloud build URL.
-For more information on the rest API connector in Appsheet go [here](https://help.appsheet.com/en/articles/4438873-apigee-data-source)
+- Go to www.appsheet.com and create a new Rest API connection ("Apigee") using this endpoint: `https://YOURNEW_CLOUDRUN_URL/oaspec` and using the apikey you configured above - for more information on the rest API connector in Appsheet go [here](https://help.appsheet.com/en/articles/4438873-apigee-data-source).

 - We have also provided a [template app](https://www.appsheet.com/samples/Companion-app-for-a-github-project-See-About--More-Information?appGuidString=4615279d-6ace-4adb-8eda-241bdf692bdc) which is currently using Google Sheets.
 The premise here is that if you were successful in following all of the instructions above, you can swap out - one by one - each table reference in this template app, from Google Sheets to your newly configured rest API data source.
+This template app has all of the firestore data structures and REFS between some of them.

 - Another route you can take at this point is to use the three provided CSV files in the ./appsheet directory.
 These are meant to be uploaded *through your appsheet app, and from there will be loaded into firebase*.

 ### Background

-- We use Kaniko build images, check it out [here](https://github.com/GoogleContainerTools/kaniko#kaniko---build-images-in-kubernetes)
+- We use Kaniko build images, check it out [here](https://github.com/GoogleContainerTools/kaniko#kaniko---build-images-in-kubernetes).

 - In firebase, we created a simple data model of people, places, things, and events.
 There is also a special settings table.